This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Limit your liquids as directed: Ask your caregiver how much liquid you should drink each day.
+- Limit your liquids as directed: Ask your healthcare provider how much liquid you should drink each day.
 Too much liquid can increase your risk for swelling and make your cor pulmonale worse.

 - Eat healthy foods: You may need to change what you eat to control your symptoms.
 Foods that are low in salt are best.
 Healthy foods include fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.

-- Exercise: Talk to your caregiver about the best exercise plan for you.
+- Exercise: Talk to your healthcare provider about the best exercise plan for you.
 Exercise may help you lose weight, which will decrease stress on your heart.

 - Prevent pregnancy: During pregnancy, your heart needs to work harder than usual.
 Pregnancy may be life-threatening to both you and your baby.
-Talk with your caregiver about safe ways to prevent pregnancy.
+Talk with your healthcare provider about safe ways to prevent pregnancy.

 - Do not drink alcohol: Alcohol can make it harder for you to breathe, and can worsen your cor pulmonale.
-Talk with your caregiver if you drink alcohol and need help to stop.
+Talk with your healthcare provider if you drink alcohol and need help to stop.

 - Do not smoke: If you smoke, it is never too late to quit.
 Tobacco smoke can make your heart and lung symptoms worse.
 It can also cause heart and lung disease.
-Ask your caregiver for information if you need help to stop smoking.
+Ask your healthcare provider for information if you need help to stop smoking.

 - You are more tired than usual.